Napa Sentinel

 The Napa Sentinel (often referred to as the Napa Valley Sentinel) was a weekly newspaper published in Napa, California.
 Harry V. Martin, who served 12 years on the Napa city council, was its editor and publisher for 25 years.
+Over the course of its publication, it was perpetually involved in legal disputes ranging from the accuracy of its reporting, the legal status of the newspaper and its corporate ownership.
+Martin's style of journalism was controversial, leading some to describe it as "tabloid-style journalism", "libelous", "insensitive and irresponsible" and "conspiracist".